Skip to content

 Grading of Ocular Complications

 Grade 0: No ocular lesions.
-Prophylactic artificial tears are recommended 11).
+Use prophylactic artificial tears 11).

-Grade 1: Conjunctival hyperemia only, no corneal lesions.
-Antibiotic eye drops 3 times daily and steroid eye drops 6 times daily are recommended 8).
+Grade 1: Conjunctival injection only, no corneal lesions.
+Use antibiotic eye drops 3 times daily and steroid eye drops 6 times daily 8).

-Grade 2: Corneal involvement without pseudomembrane.
-In addition to the above, amniotic membrane transplantation (Prokera or amniotic membrane transplant; AMT) is recommended8).
+Grade 2: Corneal involvement present, no pseudomembrane.
+In addition to the above, consider amniotic membrane transplantation (Prokera or amniotic membrane transplant; AMT) 8).

 Grade 3: Corneal involvement with pseudomembrane.
-Aggressive treatment including AMT is recommended8).
+Consider aggressive treatment including AMT 8).

-Systemic severity assessment by SCORTEN: SCORTEN (SCORe of Toxic Epidermal Necrosis) is a widely used scoring system for predicting prognosis in SJS/TEN.
-It evaluates seven items: age ≥40 years, presence of malignancy, heart rate ≥120/min, epidermal detachment ≥10%, elevated serum urea nitrogen, elevated blood glucose, and low serum bicarbonate.
-Higher scores indicate increased mortality and help objectively determine the need for intensive care and systemic management.
-Ophthalmologists contribute to treatment decisions by collaborating with dermatology and emergency departments and sharing SCORTEN.
+Systemic severity assessment using SCORTEN: SCORTEN (SCORe of Toxic Epidermal Necrosis) is a widely used scoring system for predicting prognosis in SJS/TEN.
+It evaluates seven items: age ≥40 years, presence of malignancy, heart rate ≥120/min, epidermal detachment area ≥10%, elevated serum urea nitrogen, elevated blood glucose, and low serum bicarbonate.
+Higher scores indicate increased mortality and provide an objective measure for the need for intensive care and systemic management.
+Ophthalmologists contribute to treatment decisions by collaborating with dermatologists and emergency physicians and sharing SCORTEN.

-• Slit-lamp examination: Assess pseudomembrane, conjunctival injection, corneal and conjunctival epithelial defects, and symblepharon.
+• Slit-lamp examination: Evaluate pseudomembrane, conjunctival injection, keratoconjunctival epithelial defects, and symblepharon.

-• Fluorescein staining: Visualize the extent of corneal and conjunctival epithelial defects.
+• Fluorescein staining: Visualize the extent of keratoconjunctival epithelial defects.

-• Conjunctival sac culture: In chronic cases with exacerbation of infection, check for MRSA or MRSE carriage.
+• Conjunctival sac culture: In chronic cases with exacerbation of infection, confirm carriage of MRSA or MRSE.

-• Impression cytology: Confirm conjunctival epithelial invasion into the cornea and the presence of goblet cells.
+• Impression cytology: Confirm conjunctival epithelial invasion of the cornea and presence of goblet cells.

-• Ocular cicatricial pemphigoid: Similar to chronic cicatrizing keratoconjunctivitis.
-It is an autoimmune disease with a gradual course; impression cytology and immunohistochemistry are useful for differentiation.
+• Ocular cicatricial pemphigoid: Similar as a chronic cicatrizing keratoconjunctivitis.
+It is an autoimmune disease with a gradual course; impression cytology and immunohistochemistry are useful for differentiating between the two conditions.

 • Staphylococcal scalded skin syndrome (SSSS): Must be excluded according to TEN diagnostic criteria.
-SSSS mainly occurs in children, with epidermal detachment at the granular layer level (superficial), and is histopathologically distinct from TEN, which causes necrosis down to the dermis.
+SSSS mainly occurs in children, and epidermal detachment occurs at the granular layer level, a superficial condition that is histopathologically distinct from TEN, which causes necrosis down to the dermis.

-• Limbal stem cell deficiency after chemical or thermal injury: Differentiated by history8).
+• Limbal stem cell deficiency after chemical or thermal injury: Differentiate by history 8).

 • Blepharitis/Meibomian gland inflammation: Considered in the differential diagnosis for chronic eyelid margin changes, but distinguished by the presence or absence of scarring.